port

 Meals not included

-Cartagena was a primary Roman colony in 54 BC, known as Carthago Nova.
+Cartagena was a primary Roman colony in 54 BC, known as Carthago Nova (New Carthage).
 Visit two of the most important archaeological sites in the city on this very special experience not normally available to the public.

-Next, meet the curator of the Roman Forum district.
-He will personally welcome you and offer firsthand information about recent finds at the excavation site.
-This is one of the largest urban archaeological sites in Spain.
-Stroll through this enormous complex, walking through the Roman streets, the thermal bath complex, the banquet rooms, the religious area, and a temple dedicated to oriental gods.
+Next, meet the curator of the Roman Forum district -- one of the largest urban archaeological sites in Spain.
+He will personally welcome you and offer firsthand information about recent finds among the excavations.
+Stroll through this enormous complex, walking through the Roman streets, the thermal bath complex, the banquet rooms, and the religious area.
+The temples here, dedicated to oriental gods, will come to life through a virtual-reality experience, illustrating how these areas looked back in the Roman Era.

 Please note: The Roman Theatre is closed on Mondays.
-This is a walking tour, terrain is uneven and the distance covered is significant.
+This is a walking tour and the distance covered is significant.
+Terrain includes even and uneven surfaces, cobblestones, inclines, gravel, and many steps.
 Not advisable for guests using a wheelchair or for those with mobility limitations.